17 Aug Owning Alport syndrome Through Education and Community

-In response to requests for more face-to-face interaction with other families affected by Alport Syndrome, ASF has hosted several Alport Family Meetings in 2016.
-Participants have left feeling empowered and connected to the Alport community.
+In response to requests for more face-to-face interaction with other families affected by Alport syndrome, ASF hosted several Alport Family Meetings in 2016, now known as Alport Connect Together (ACT) events.
+Participants left feeling empowered and connected to the Alport community.

-ASF asked Teen/Young Adult program co-director Ryan, and participants, Rachel (20) and Drew (13), to share their experiences at the St. Louis family meeting the end of July.
+ASF asked Teen/Young Adult program co-director Ryan, and participants, Rachel (20) and Drew (13), to share their St. Louis family meeting experiences.

 If you haven’t been to an Alport Family Meeting yet, you are missing out.
 And more importantly, we are missing you!
 Remember, we win in numbers so do what you can to make it to Hackensack, NJ for the final 2016 Alport Family Meeting.
 You’ll be glad you did!

-View images from the previous two Alport Family Meetings on Flickr.
+View images from Alport Family Meetings on Flickr.

-All members of the Alport Syndrome community are encouraged to register with ASF to learn about upcoming news, community engagement opportunities and support programs.
+All members of the Alport syndrome community are encouraged to register with ASF to learn about upcoming gatherings, news, community engagement opportunities, and support programs.